MrAlpha786/TERBR-TermuxBackupTool/README.md

 ### Created by [MrAlpha786](https://github.com/MrAlpha786)

-_Take backup and restore with just one command.
+_Backup Termux and Restore with just one command.
 Choose a directory to save backup and easily find them._

 ## Installation